-Table 21-15: Configuring Ringing on the Default Audio Device
+Table 22-16: Configuring Ringing on the Default Audio Device

+Parameter Description

+Faiailletei Description

+[voip/called_ringing_device] Determines which device rings when a call comes in.
+Configure either:

+SPEAKER (default)HEADSET

+BOTH

+• NO_RING

+In call centers in which agents typically work close to one another wearing headsets, the administrator can configure HEADSET to prevent incoming calls ringing on speakers which creates a noisy environment.

+The parameter is bundled with the two parameters below ('hands_free_mode' and 'supervisor_listen_in') to maximize flexibility for call center administrators, who can - for example - disable ringing on the speaker yet enable hands-free mode (talking and listening using the speaker).

+[voip/hands_free_mode/enabled] When disabled [0]:

+hands-free mode becomes unavailable

+pressing the speaker key does not have any effect

+when answering a call, the headset is the default audio

+Configure:

-rable 21-13.
-Configuring Kinging on the Default Addio Device Parameter Description [voip/called_ringing_device] Determines which device rings when a call comes in.
-Configure either: SPEAKER (default) HEADSET NO_RING In call centers in which agents typically work close to one another wearing headsets, the administrator can configure HEADSET to prevent incoming calls ringing on speakers which creates a noisy environment.
-The parameter is bundled with the two parameters below ('hands_free_mode' and 'supervisor_listen_in') to maximize flexibility for call center administrators, who can - for example - disable ringing on the speaker yet enable hands-free mode (talking and listening using the speaker). [voip/hands_free_mode/enabled] When disabled [0]: hands-free mode becomes unavailable pressing the speaker key does not have any effect when answering a call, the headset is the default audio Configure: [1] = Enabled (default) [0] = Disabled [voip/services/supervisor_listen_in/enabled] If enabled, a call center supervisor can pick up an agent's handset and listen in on the conversation that the agent is conducting on headphones with the customer, without the customer at the other end sensing that the supervisor is listening in (because the supervisor is in effect muted).
-Configure: [1] = Enabled [0] = Disabled (default)
+[1] = Enabled (default)[0] = Disabled

+[voip/services/supervisor_listen_in/enabled] If enabled, a call center supervisor can pick up an agent's handset and listen in on the conversation that the agent is conducting on headphones with the customer, without the customer at the other end sensing that the supervisor is listening in (because the supervisor is in effect muted).

+Configure:

+[1] = Enabled[0] = Disabled (default)

-21.17 Allowing an Incoming Call when the Phone is Locked
+22.17 Allowing an Incoming Call when the Phone is Locked